Neck cancer starts when cells in part of the head or neck begin to grow out of control and crowd out normal cells.

-Cancer cells can spread to other parts of the body.
 Cancer cells in the head or neck can sometimes travel to the lungs and grow there.
 When cancer cells do this, it’s called metastasis.
 To doctors, the cancer cells in the new place look just like the ones from the head or neck where it started.

 Cancer is always named for the place where it starts.
 So when head or neck cancer spreads to the lung (or any other place), it’s still called head or neck cancer.
 It’s not called lung cancer unless it starts from cells in the lung.